 Athletes Are Prone To Injuries

 Athletes especially are vulnerable to numerous injuries.
 Level of conditioning, use of proper form, and types of motion all can play a role in the type of injury that may occur.
 It is crucial that an athlete never “play through the pain” after a suspected injury, especially if the injury sustained involves the muscles, joints, bones, and head.

 Stubbornness at this moment and continuing to play can worsen your injuries and possibly cause you to lose more game time than seeking immediate help would, potentially even permanently.

 Athletes aren’t the only ones susceptible to injury.
-Even a minor fender bender can lead to car accident injuries.
+Even a minor fender bender can have you sustain car accident injuries.

 Choosing Orthopedic For Injury Treatment

 How do you determine which type of doctor to seek treatment from, medical or orthopedic?
 If you have a head injury with loss of consciousness, are having trouble breathing, experiencing chest pains, or if there is a potential for a back or neck injury (can be paired with tingling in the extremities) this is an emergency and 911 should be contacted immediately.